lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-ladder-challenge.md

 ### Will I receive a T4A tax slip for the referral bonus?

 No. Wealthsimple states in their terms that they do not issue T4A slips for referral bonuses paid into non-registered accounts.
-However, because the bonus is a cash incentive, it is technically considered taxable income by the CRA, and you are responsible for reporting it.
+However, because the bonus is a cash incentive, it is technically considered taxable income by the CRA, and you are responsible for reporting it.[^5]

 ### Can I earn the Referral Ladder bonus on a Corporate Account?

 Yes, Corporate accounts are eligible.
-If you are opening a new Corporate Investing account, it counts as a "new client" relationship.
-However, Wealthsimple usually deposits the cash bonus into a personal non-registered account (like a Cash account) linked to your profile to simplify the tax reporting for your corporation.
+If you are opening a new Corporate Investing account, it counts as a "new client" relationship.[^6] However, Wealthsimple usually deposits the cash bonus into a personal non-registered account (like a Cash account) linked to your profile to simplify the tax reporting for your corporation.

 ### What happens if my deposit drops in value due to the market?

 You will not lose your bonus.
 Wealthsimple calculates your tier based on Net Funding (total deposits minus total withdrawals).
 If you deposit $100,000 and the market value drops to $90,000, your "Net Funding" is still $100,000.
 You only risk a clawback if you actively withdraw funds that drop your net funding below the tier threshold.

+[^1]: Wealthsimple - Referral Ladder Challenge Terms: https://www.wealthsimple.com/en-ca/legal/referral-ladder-challenge-terms

+[^2]: Wealthsimple Help Centre - Transfer an account to Wealthsimple: https://help.wealthsimple.com/hc/en-ca/articles/1500003503661

+[^3]: Financial Post - Canadian banks compete for wealth transfers: https://financialpost.com/personal-finance/investing/canadian-banks-fight-for-wealth-transfers

+[^4]: Wealthsimple Help Centre - Transfer Fee Reimbursement: https://help.wealthsimple.com/hc/en-ca/articles/360056543874

+[^5]: CRA - Gifts and Awards from Employers (Reference for cash incentives): https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/payroll/benefits-allowances/gifts-awards-social-events/gifts-awards-long-service-awards.html

+[^6]: Wealthsimple Help Centre - Open a Corporate Account: https://help.wealthsimple.com/hc/en-ca/articles/4405906843931